keabraekman/wordle-solver/README.md

-Using a list of over 370 thousand words (including the ones that are not 5 letters long) And using a list of over 2 thousand words (possible wordle solutions) We use two different approaches in finding the optimal guess to input in wordle The first (naive approach) is in wordle-solver.py (only uses the possible wodle solutions):
+Using a list of over 370 thousand words (including the ones that are not 5 letters long) And using a list of over 2 thousand words (possible wordle solutions) We use two different approaches in finding the optimal guess to input in wordle The first (naive approach) is in wordle-solver.py (only uses the possible wordle solutions):
-  The script runs through all the possible wordle answers and deletes the ones that are not possible, given the feedback
+  The script runs through all the possible wordle answers and deletes the ones that are not possible given the feedback
-  Then, the script sums the frequency of each letter (minus duplicates) of each letter in the list of remaining answers, and returns a dictionary with a sorted dictionary using these sums
+  Then, the script sums the frequency of each letter (minus duplicates) in the list of remaining answers, and returns a dictionary with a sorted dictionary using these sums

 Using this strategy I have found that the ideal first word to use is ALERT

-This is an efficient way to solve wordle puzzles but are not optimal.
+This is an efficient way to solve wordle puzzles but it is not optimal.
 The optimal solution uses information theory.
 Instead of using letter frequency as our main criteria to determine a good guess, we use the guess' median length of remaining answers.
 Essentially, we are not seeking to input a word with the highest sum of frequency letters